sensu/sensu-docs/content/sensu-go/5.20/operations/deploy-sensu/deployment-architecture.md

 Sensu's embedded etcd supports initial cluster creation via a static list of peer URLs.
 After you create a cluster, you can add and remove cluster members with etcdctl tooling.

+If you have a healthy clustered backend, you only need to make [Sensu API][2] calls to any one of the cluster members.
+The cluster protocol will replicate your changes to all cluster members.

 See [Run a Sensu cluster][7] and the [etcd documentation][4] for more information.

 ## Hardware sizing